airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 To forge a golden ticket you need to have the krbtgt service account hash.
 To do that you have to memory access of the KDC, which is commonly hosted on a domain controller.
 Once you get this hash, you can create by hand a valid TGT and fill the PAC information with the privileges wanted.

-This is why attackers now are focused on service accounts with delegation privileges.
+As this attack needs access to the domain controller, attackers prefers to focus on service accounts with delegation privileges.

 # What is Delegation?